To follow along with the R-based demo in class, click here for the companion R-script.

 # params: bundled vector of free parameters for the known data-generating model

-# df: a data frame that holds the observed data
+# df: a data frame that holds the observed response variable and covariates

 # yvar: the name of the response variable (ancillary)